Pie-Loup/share_split/README.md

 ### Overview
 For the mathematical details, check the source repo.
 This repo focuses on a practical implementation for spliting seed to shares in order to securely store seeds.

-Run `main.py` and follow the instructions!
+Make sure to have python installed, tested on 3.10.14 Install requirements: `pip install -r requirements.txt` Run `main.py` and follow the instructions!

 You can: